onboarding package using ux

 RESULT

-👉🏿 55% of all installers can fill in service information details as we expected.
+- 55% of installers provide service information details as expected.

 DESIGN PROCESS